maimonah95/TicTacToe/README.md

 ### Programming Languages
  Javascript
  ### Libraries
- jQuery
+  * jQuery : jQuery is a fast JavaScript library.
+It makes things like HTML document traversal and manipulation, event handling, animation.
+  * DOM :The Document Object Model (DOM) is a programming interface for HTML and XML documents.
+It represents the page so that programs can change the document structure, style, and content.
 ### approach taken To do the Project:

 Structured approach
  ### wireframes:

  A wireframe is a layout of a web page that demonstrates what interface elements will exist on key pages.
  ![Getting Started](XO.png)

  ### user stories :

   what is user stories :natural language description of one or more features of a software system.

   user story :
 * As a user, I should be able to start a new tic tac toe game.
 * As a user, I should be able to click on a square to add X first and then O, and so on.
 * As a user, I should be shown a message after each turn for if I win, lose, tie or who's turn it is next.
 * As a user, I should not be able to click the same square twice.